marcelvenema/marcelvenema.github.io/content/blog/2024/nutanix/nutanix-ce-2.1/index.md

 After installation of Nutanix CE, reboot the server and login to the CVM with <kbd>nutanix</kbd> and password <kbd>nutanix/4u</kbd>.
 Do not forget to change this default password with the `passwd` command.
 Create the cluster with the command: `cluster -s <ip address of CVMs> --redundancy_factor=1 --dns_servers <ip adress of DNS servers> create`

 When the cluster is created, the PrismElement web management console should be accessible via `https://<CVM ip address>:9440`.<br/>
 Login to the management console with user <kbd>admin</kbd> and password <kbd>nutanix/4u</kbd>, change the password and login again.
-After login provide your Nutanix NEXT credentials to start using Nutanix CE.  account and crer
+After login provide your Nutanix NEXT credentials to start using Nutanix CE.

->
-ymanually before you can use some manual

-test latest version of

-LCM the commercial version